crit-kitchen/actcasual-website/README.md

 # ReactFrontend

-The react frontend used for SuperCTF which has UI outside of the godot game itself
+The react frontend used for the Act Casual pitch

 To Run:

-1. Input the backend url in the .env (normall `http://localhost:42401`)
-2. in console `npm run dev`
+1. in console `npm run dev`